volkaert/simple-event-broker-rmq/README.md

 - `GET /subscriptions/{subscriptionCode}/dead-letter-queue/events/next`: get the next event in the dead letter queue for a given subscription.
 - `DELETE /subscriptions/{subscriptionCode}/dead-letter-queue/events/next`: delete the next event in the dead letter queue for a given subscription.
 - `DELETE /subscriptions/{subscriptionCode}/dead-letter-queue/events`: delete all events in the dead letter queue for a given subscription.

->Planned enhancements: get info about a queue...
+- `GET /subscriptions/{subscriptionCode}/rabbitmq/queue/info`: get info on the RabbitMQ queue for a given subscription.
+- `GET /rabbitmq/overview`: get an overview of the RabbitMQ broker.

 ### Examples